 Day 12: Trek to Lukla (2,804 m) – 6 hrs.

 This is our last day of trekking as we return to Lukla where the trek began.
 We enjoy this time to reflect on the trek as a group and the personal achievement of all those who took part.
 The afternoon is free, so you can wander about, relax and enjoy a hot shower!
 In the evening, have a few celebratory drinks and dance with your trek mates.
 Included meals: Breakfast, Lunch, and Dinner

 Day 13: Fly back to Kathmandu.

 We catch an early morning flight to Kathmandu after our long mountain journey.
 After reaching Kathmandu, we can take a rest or do some souvenir shopping.
 If we want to explore any other areas of Kathmandu, we may do that today.
 Our guides can help you with both souvenirs shopping or sightseeing.
-There will be a farewell dinner in the evening to celebrate the climbers’ successful summit of the Island peak.
+There will be a farewell dinner in the evening to celebrate the climbers’ successful trip groups.
 Overnight in Kathmandu.